 Ryan: Yeah, that’s great.

 Roberta: Yeah, I’m very excited for that.
 Finally, the fourth thing I want to say is, last time I believe it was, I told you about a gallery that I hadn’t heard about that was in Jenkintown and it was turning 10 years old and bravo to them.
 It was gallery 705.
 I want to tell you today about Nancy Herman Gallery, which is two years old this year, and this is a woman-run gallery, Nancy Herman.
 Is an artist and gallerist and kind of polymathic artist.
 She makes digital arts, paintings, books.
 Children’s books, like a series of them.
+She created her own website.
+See the link in the links list above.
+She’s an illustrator.
+She has made textile pieces.
+Right not she’s felting.
+She is a big music lover, from the classical cannon, and she has made art digitally that responds to and encapsulates the music itself.
+So if you think of the swells in music for example, and there are elements in her art that kind of peak and valley so you can “see” the music.

 Anyway, the gallery is a very interesting space, which she shares it with a Pilates studio.
-So there’s Pilates tables and equipment, the big equipment, in there, which they move out of the way for openings.
+There’s Pilates tables and equipment, the big equipment, in there, which they move out of the way for openings.
 But it’s a space that’s shared.
-When I talked with her about it, she knew about Silicon Gallery, which was in Old City, no longer sadly.
+When I talked with her about it, she knew about Silicon Gallery, which was in Old City — no longer, sadly.
 Silicon was a digital printing gallery and workspace.
-They had the printers were right out in the center of the space.
+They had the printers right out in the center of the space.
 It was a big open space, and on the wall were the printed works that they were showing.
 So here in Nancy’s gallery is another example of machinery and art in the same space.
 She’s an interesting person, a woman of a certain age.
 She’s done a lot — a degree from University of Pennsylvania, and has been making art forever and a day, since she was young.
 And I will be writing about this a little bit more.
 There’s a Q and A I did with her, so that’ll be coming up on Artblog, but I wanted to give you a little preview of that.

 If you’re ever in Narberth, look for Nancy Herman Gallery.
 I think it’s the only real art gallery in Narberth.
 There are not a lot of real art galleries out here on the main line.